DhanujaShaji/DHS-SocialMediaFilter/Frontend/README.md

 - Component Integration
  - Render frontend page
  - Manage database
- - Control the work of IntegratedDataScraping+Analysis conponent
+ - Control the work of IntegratedDataScraping+Analysis component

 - Database
  - Create a database that supplies the structure and communications between parts.
- - Manage the database to support of other components,like DataScraping+Analysis conponent.
+ - Manage the database to support of other components,like DataScraping+Analysis component.
  - Deploy it in Google Cloud platform so everyone can access it.

-- Servering frontend page:
+- Server frontend pages:
- - Retrieve data from database and then reder the frontend pages requested by user using the data retrieved(14 pages in total).
+ - Retrieve data from database and then render the frontend pages requested by user using the data retrieved(14 pages in total).
  - Get input data from user and store the data into database (14 pages in total).
- - Send and receive http request to DataScraping+Analysis conpenent to control the work of that conpenent.
+ - Send and receive http request to DataScraping+Analysis component to control the work of that component.
  - User login and access control.
 Store salted passwords and use session instead of cookie to store the state of a user.
  - Passcode management. generate passcode and delete passcode which has expired.
- - Scheduling job to automitically delete data in database which has expired.
+ - Scheduling job to automatically delete data in database which has expired.
  - Passes and processes information to and from the frontend successfully.

 - Major third module used in backend